brevis-network/pancake-tokenholding-hook/README.md

-# Brevis Fee Discount Hook for Pancake Infinity (Token Holding Based)
+# Brevis Fee Discount Hook for PancakeSwap Infinity (Token Holding Based)

 This repo implements the hook contract that enables swap fee discounts in a PancakeSwap Infinity (v4) pool for long-term token holders.